OfficeDev/TrainingContent/O3658-0 Requesting Office365 Trial Tenant/Lab.md

 3. Fill out the form with your personal information accordingly (phone number, email address , company name etc.) and click the ** next ** button below the form to move to next step.
     ![Configuration HTML](Images/1.png)

-4. Choose your username and password and click the ** Next ** button below tthen move to next step.
+4. Choose your username and password and click the ** Next ** button below then move to next step.
     ![Configuration HTML](Images/1.1.png)

 5. Enter your mobile phone number, click **Text me**